ocicl/ocicl/README.md

 container images to ordinary tarballs of Lisp code.
 OCI + CL = ``ocicl``.

 ``ocicl`` is under active development.
-It currently requires SBCL and only works on Linux, but adapting to other systems and platforms should not be difficult.
+It currently requires SBCL and only works on Linux and Windows, but adapting to other systems and platforms should not be difficult.
 Feedback is welcome at https://github.com/ocicl/ocicl/issues.
 Pull requests are even more welcome, at https://github.com/ocicl/ocicl/pulls!